gauravfodekar/NodeJSNotes/README.md

         Primitive Data Types: Typically, primitive data types have a fixed size in memory, which is usually small.
         Non-Primitive (Reference) Data Types: The size of non-primitive data types depends on the data they store and can vary significantly.

-4.	# what type of variables available in JavaScript?
+4.#what type of variables available in JavaScript?
 Answer : In JavaScript, there are three main types of variables:

 1. **var (Function-Scoped):** `var` was the original way to declare variables in JavaScript.
 Variables declared with `var` are function-scoped, which means they are only accessible within the function in which they are declared or globally if declared outside of any function.
 Variables declared with `var` are also hoisted, which means they are moved to the top of their containing function or global scope during the compilation phase.